coderstar1234/molecular-masspython/README.md

 <h1 align="center">Dependencies:-💤</h1>

 - This program requires the pymatgen library to be installed.
--  You can install it using pip:<hr>
+-  You can install it using pip<hr>
 <h3 align=" center" >Copy code:-📙:</h3>

 <p align=" center"> pip install pymatgen:</p>